Jeffrey John Denham

 - CLOSE CONTEST: In the 2018 election, Denham led Harder by 1287 votes the day after the election.
 On November 9th, Harder took the lead by 3362 votes (after previously being 1143 behind).

-- MINORITY VICTORY: In the 2002 General Election, Denham became the last State Senate candidate in California to win with less than 50% of the votes cast in that contest (he won with 48.3%).
+- MINORITY VICTORY: In the 2002 General Election, Denham became the last State Senate candidate in California to win with less than 50% of the votes cast in a general election (he won with 48.3%).
 Later, Lou Correa won in 2006 with 50.2% and Tony Strickland won in 2008 with 50.1%.
 The Final Minority Victors were: Kamala Harris (statewide), Jerry McNerney (Congress), Jeff Denham (State Senate), and Richard Pan (Assembly).
+In 2018, Ling Ling Chang was elected to the State Senate with 33.8% in a recall election (which doesn't fall under the "50% to win" formula of other special elections).

 Source: California Legislature Handbook (2003-04)